google/googletest/googlemock/docs/v1_7/CookBook.md

 ## Forcing a Verification ##

-When it's being destoyed, your friendly mock object will automatically verify that all expectations on it have been satisfied, and will generate [Google Test](http://code.google.com/p/googletest/) failures if not.
+When it's being destroyed, your friendly mock object will automatically verify that all expectations on it have been satisfied, and will generate [Google Test](http://code.google.com/p/googletest/) failures if not.
 This is convenient as it leaves you with one less thing to worry about.
-That is, unless you are not sure if your mock object will be destoyed.
+That is, unless you are not sure if your mock object will be destroyed.

 How could it be that your mock object won't eventually be destroyed?
 Well, it might be created on the heap and owned by the code you are